vonfalk/storm-javavis/doc/02-Storm/07-Language_server/01-Protocol.md

 * `fn-name`: Used for names of functions in a language.
 Emacs uses `font-lock-function-face`.
 * `var-name`: Used for names of variables in a language.
 Emacs uses `font-lock-variable-face`.
 * `type-name`: Used for names of types in a language.
 Emacs uses `font-lock-type-face`.

+The data inside the `documentation` is a list containing the following data:

+* `name`: A string containing the name of the entity.
+* `params`: A list of parameters to this entity.
+Each of the parameters are a list, `(name type ref)`, where *name* is the name of the parameter and *type* is a string containing the fully-qualified name of the type of the parameter, or `nil` if the parameter refers to `void`. *ref* is `t` if the parameter is a reference, otherwise `nil`.
+* `notes`: A list of notes for this entity.
+Takes the same form as `params` above, except that *type* does not necessarily refer to a type.
+Any entity is valid as a note.
+* `visibility`: Visibility of this entity as a string, or `nil` if none was provided.
+* `body`: The body text of the documentation as a string.
+* `members`: A list of members of this entity, if any.
+Each element has the form `(name . title)` where *name* is the full name of the member and *title* is a short summary that is suitable to show the user.